 Less Skilled Opponents

 In a live casino, someone might sit at a poker table for fun.
-But to play poker online games, you need to be sufficiently interested in the game to actually create an account.
+But to play poker online games, you need to be sufficiently interested in the game actually to create an account.
 These players are usually more dedicated.
+That said, once a player is good enough to consistently win at low stakes, they’ll move up a level.

 Tips for Playing Small Stakes Poker